redaGit/satelliteIXR/README.md

 -- -----------------------------------------------------------------------------
 ```

 **The above calculation is 22970 pps.
-The IXIA is sending 522 byte packet plus there is 4 bytes added to each frame from the satellite.
+The IXIA is sending 522 byte packet plus there is 20 bytes overhead added plus 4 bytes to each frame from the satellite.
 22970 x 546(522 + 20 bytes + 4 bytes) x 8 = 100,332,960.**

 3) Configuration output from vprntest2 interface test1 sap esat-1/1/2:30.